Refresh page when toggling 'compose' mode on and off to edit.

 I’ve wanted to be on the team ever since I started racing, so getting the call felt like I was achieving a goal I’d had for over 10 years.—Mary Bocock, class of 2022

-On May 3, US Ski & Snowboard announced that 44 top national athletes, including Mary, have been nominated for the US Alpine Ski Team for the 2021–2022 competition season (athletes qualify based on published selection criteria in the prior season).
+On May 3, US Ski & Snowboard announced that 44 top national athletes, including Mary, have been nominated to the US Alpine Ski Team for the 2021–2022 competition season (athletes qualify based on published selection criteria in the prior season).
 Mary is one of only three new members of the women’s Development Team, also known as the D-Team; she’s also the youngest addition to that team and the only new member hailing from the state of Utah.

 “When I got the call from [US Ski Team Coach] Chip Knight congratulating me on my nomination to the D-Team, I was overwhelmed with excitement,” said Mary.
 “I’ve wanted to be on the team ever since I started racing, so getting the call felt like I was achieving a goal I’d had for over 10 years.
 I am looking forward to skiing with a group of girls who push me and who know what it takes to be the best.”